pgillan145/synkler/README.md

 ## To Do
 Major pieces that still need to be added, fixed or investigated:
 - probably need to be able to specify a port number for rabbitmq.
-- very large files cause the connection to rabbitmq to timeout, and then the running synkler instance crashes.
-Everything still works, since the messages are still in the queue and rsync resumes from where it left off, but it's still dumb.
 - needs the option of running it as a service rather than a jenky-ass cron.
 - documentashun shud be gooder
 - no way to see the overall status of files in the system.